Wednesday, January 23, 2013

 In China, this problem is magnified by the sheer size of their population and the demand for social improvements at the cost of stabilization.
 The evils that followed China’s impressive industrialization and modern developments are numerous: overproduction, over-pollution, unemployment and growing wealth gap.
 As more and more Chinese migrate to cities in search of their marginalized hopes for better lives, the Chinese government is beginning to recognize that de-centralization is needed more urgently than they had ever anticipated.

 In this context, we find the past not a mythical golden age, but a ruminant of our hope long forgotten.
-With the issue of slavery behind us and civil rights to some degree achieved, we now revitalized the idea in I’ll Take My Stand—that perhaps an agrarian society is a better option for us and for the world at-large.
+With the issue of slavery behind us and civil rights to some degree achieved, perhaps an agrarian society is a better option for us and for the world at-large.

 An agrarian society is one in which agriculture is the leading vocation, from which all other labor derive their philosophical purpose.
 To cultivate something, in a sense, should be elevated to the highest of our ontology; and the process of cultivation yields the highest form of our epistemological endeavors.

 To grow something, then, becomes the ultimate purpose in an agrarian society; and in our attempt to grow something, a process-type metaphysics takes over the idle existential one—religiosity is replaced by a broader sense of spiritualism, and pursuit of happiness takes on meaning.
-In the context of I’ll Take My Stand, the culture of nourishing earth becomes a priority; the culture of simply making more gadgets and widgets readily apparent as frivolous; and the culture of democracy—that the responsibility of a society rests with its people and not the separated rich and the powerful—takes shape. . .
+The culture of nourishing earth becomes a priority; the culture of simply making more gadgets and widgets readily apparent as frivolous; and the culture of democracy—that the responsibility of a society rests with its people and not the separated rich and the powerful—takes shape. . .